Judo-Documentation-Project/budotree/README.md

 you through until we improve instructions:

 1. Find an existing file, or identify a missing one about someone that you want to add.
+The [explorer](https://judo-documentation-project.github.io/judotree/) adds a _Source YAML_ link to every entry that leads directly to the right file.
 2. [Create a new file](https://docs.github.com/en/repositories/working-with-files/managing-files/creating-new-files) based on an existing entry, or on a template, or click
-   "Edit" in an existing file
+   "Edit" in an existing file.
 3. This will create a fork of the repository in your account; edit the file and follow the instructions to commit to your copy, and submit a Push Request.
 4. In the Push Request discussion, address any comments/requests.

 The above can still be challenging for someone completely new to GitHub, but we will improve the instructions in due time.